OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ### Riak Stats

 Riak collates statistics.
-Stats include total counts over all time, counts in the last 60 seconds and mean, median and approximate percentile response times measured over the previous 60s.
-The stats are available via the CLI `riak admin status` or via a http GET request to the "/stats" endpoint.
+Stats include total counts over all time, counts in the last 60 seconds, and mean, median and approximate percentile response times measured over the previous 60s.
+The stats are available via the CLI `riak admin status` or via a http GET request to the `/stats` endpoint.

 Riak does not retain history of stats, so to track the change of stats over time it is necessary to request the stats at regular intervals, and index the stats in some other monitoring tool.
-Other than the `_total` stats, the stats will always reflect the last 60s, regardless of how frequently the stats are requested (returning stats does not reset any values), the stats processes maintain a rolling view of the last 60 seconds.
+Other than the `_total` stats, the stats will always reflect the last 60s, regardless of how frequently the stats are requested (returning stats does not reset any values).
+The stats process maintains a rolling view of the last 60 seconds.

 All timings are internal timings, and not necessarily fully representative of external application experience.

-The stats represent the statistics on the node from which they were requested, the stats are not cluster-wide, they are always node aggregates e.g. the vnode stats are accumulated over every vnode on the node.
+The stats represent the statistics on the node from which they were requested.
+The stats are not cluster-wide, they are always node aggregates e.g. the vnode stats are accumulated over every vnode on the node.

 ## Monitoring Operational Services